Disappearance of Madeleine McCann: Witness statements

 In statements to the PJ, witnesses described men behaving oddly near apartment 5A in the days before the disappearance and on the day itself.
 Scotland Yard came to believe that these men may have been engaged in reconnaissance for an abduction or burglary.
 There had been a fourfold increase in burglaries between January and May 2007, including two in the McCanns' block in the seventeen days before the disappearance, during which burglars had entered through windows.

 Several witnesses reported men collecting for charity.
 On 20 April, a bedraggled-looking man asked a tourist in her apartment near 5A for money for an orphanage in nearby Espiche; apparently there were no orphanages or similar in or near Espiche at the time.
 The witness described the man as pushy and intimidating.
 On 25 or 26 April, the tourist who rented apartment 5A before the McCanns found a man on his balcony who had entered via the steps from the street.
 Polite and clean-shaven, the visitor asked for money for an orphanage.
 On the day of the disappearance, 3 May, there were four charity collections by two men in the streets around 5A.
 At 4:00 p.m. two black-haired men approached a British homeowner looking for funds for a hostel or hospice in or near Espiche, and at 5:00 p.m two men approached another British tourist with a similar story.

 An "ugly" blond-haired man was seen on 2 May across the road from 5A, apparently watching it; he had also been seen on 29 April near the Ocean Club.
 On 30 April the granddaughter of 5A's former owners saw a blond-haired man leaning against a wall behind the apartments, and saw him again on 2 May near the tapas restaurant, looking at 5A.
 She described him as Caucasian, mid-30s, with short cropped hair, and "ugly" with spots.
 On or before the day of the disappearance, a man was seen staring at the McCanns' block, where a white van was parked.
 In the late afternoon of 3 May, a girl on the balcony of the apartment above 5A saw a man leave through the gate below, as though he had come out of a ground-floor apartment; what caught her attention was that he looked around before shutting the gate quietly, with both hands.
 At 14:30 two blond-haired men were seen on the balcony of 5C, an empty apartment two doors from 5A.
 At 16:00–17:00 a blond-haired man was seen near 5A.
 At 18:00 the same or another blond-haired man was seen in the stairwell of the McCanns' block.
 At 23:00, after the disappearance, two blond-haired men were seen in a nearby street speaking in raised voices.
-When they realized they had been noticed, they reportedly lowered their voices and walked away.
+When they realised they had been noticed, they reportedly lowered their voices and walked away.